How to get there

 When writing for fretted instruments, use this utility to add chords/fretboards that display the chord letter/fingering as played with a capo fastened to the fret you specify.
-For example, if a capo is fastened to the third fret on a standard guitar, chord symbols will be transposed down a minor third to display the relative chords as they would be fingered; in this case, a guitarist fingering the usual E major arrangement above the capo would actually be playing a G major chord.
+For example, if a capo is fastened to the third fret on a standard guitar, chord symbols are transposed down a minor third to display the relative chords as they would be fingered; in this case, a guitarist fingering the usual E major arrangement above the capo would actually be playing a G major chord.
 Using capo chords, the guitarist can pretend the capo is the nut and finger the chords comfortably.
 In other words, while capo chords do not display the correct sonority, they allow a guitarist to more easily read and perform the music.

 - Capo at Fret.
 In this text box, enter the fret to which the capo is fastened.

 - Place Capo Chords _ [measurement units] Above Chords.
 Here, type a value to specify the distance the capo chords should appear above the existing chords.
-The measurement unit is determined by the setting selected using Finale 2014 > Measurement Units.
+The measurement unit is determined by the setting selected using

 - Add Text at Start of Region.
 In this text box, enter the text that should appear to the left of the first capo chord.
 By default, this text reads "Capo: #" where # = the value entered for Capo at Fret.